 The practice of orgasmic meditation can offer many potential benefits, but it also has a somewhat controversial history.
 Founded in 2004, OM was popularized by a company called OneTaste, which trademarked a sequenced clitoral stimulation procedure for their workshops.
 Around 2009, the company gained massive media attention and many followers—before an FBI investigation sent it crashing down.
 The defunct organization is now facing accusations of sex trafficking, labor law violations, and cult-like business operations.
 (Note: The experts interviewed for this story are not affiliated with OneTaste.)

 All that said, the practice of OM can and should be divorced from the contentious company.
 As an independent practice, there are still many benefits one can gain from practicing OM in a safe, consensual space.
-Indeed, in a 2021 study, researchers found that OM induced intense emotions of positivity, heightened partner connection, and significant brain activity in areas linked to oneness, self-transcendence, surrender, and spirituality.
+Indeed, in a 2021 study, researchers found that OM induced intense emotions of positivity1, heightened partner connection, and significant brain activity in areas linked to oneness, self-transcendence, surrender, and spirituality.

 How meditation and sex work together.

 In general, meditation is linked with higher sexual satisfaction due to the way it hones your ability to be mindful of your sensations.
 By zeroing in to your bodily senses and calming the overactive mind, you fully feel everything in the moment, which can lead to more satisfying sexual experiences.
-A 2019 study noted that being aware in the present moment during sex with your partner can also promote more intimacy and emotional regulation, which can directly enhance the sexual and romantic relationship.
+A 2019 study noted that being aware in the present moment during sex with your partner can also promote more intimacy and emotional regulation2, which can directly enhance the sexual and romantic relationship.